The SEO Sales Funnel

 Creating a content marketing sales funnel

-Your content marketing sales funnel should work like an inverted pyramid—start with high-level general questions and work your way down to targeted, detailed content.
+Your content marketing sales funnel should work like an inverted pyramid — start with high-level general questions and work your way down to targeted, detailed content.

 It may seem like a lot of work to build and optimize a great content sales funnel, and it is.
 But, when done right, that work can pay off in so many different ways.
-From building your reputation as a quality educational resource, to bringing in higher quality and more focused traffic, a good content marketing sales funnel will pay for itself many times over.
+From building your reputation as a quality educational resource to bringing in higher quality and more focused traffic, a good content marketing sales funnel will pay for itself many times over.